To download the PDF version of this document, click here.

 • Chapter will pay both FSL Programming Fee dues and council specific dues by the due date outlined or risk facing loss of organization recognition

-• Chapters will maintain an up-to-date roster with the Office of Fraternity and Sorority Life
+• Chapters will maintain an up-to-date roster with Fraternity and Sorority Life

 • These updates must be made during designated update periods